Relativistic hydrodynamics with phase transition: Holographic model

-where we assumed the $\mathbb{Z}_2$ symmetry $V(\phi)=V(-\phi)$ for simplicity.
-By the usual AdS/CFT dictionary the conformal weight $\Delta$ of the dual operator on the boundary is related to the mass of the scalar field as $m^2 =\Delta(\Delta-4)$.
-We restrict ourselves to the potentials that can be written globally in terms of a superpotential $W(\phi)$ \be V(\phi)=-\frac{1}{3}W(\phi)^2+\frac{1}{2}W'(\phi)^2 . \ee Having this form is very useful.
-First, it eases the finding of solutions, i.e. the ground state (domain wall) solution or even the numerical thermal state solutions.
-Second, the $S_{\textrm{ct}}$ in Eq. \eqref{eq: action} are known explicitly in terms of the superpotential (see appendix \ref{appendix-HRG}).
-Third, no logarithmic terms appear in near boundary solutions neither in Fefferman--Graham nor in Gubser-gauge.
-This is because of the absence of the trace anomaly.
+For simplicity, we assume the $\mathbb{Z}_2$ symmetry, $V(\phi)=V(-\phi)$.
+According to the usual AdS/CFT dictionary, the conformal weight $\Delta$ of the dual operator on the boundary is related to the mass of the scalar field as $m^2 = \Delta (\Delta - 4)$.
+We restrict ourselves to potentials that can be written globally in terms of a superpotential $W(\phi)$ \be V(\phi)=-\frac{1}{3}W(\phi)^2+\frac{1}{2}W'(\phi)^2 . \ee Having this form is very useful.
+First, it simplifies the process of finding solutions, such as the ground state (domain wall) solution or even numerical thermal state solutions.
+Second, the $S_{\textrm{ct}}$ in Eq. \eqref{eq: action} are explicitly known in terms of the superpotential (see appendix \ref{appendix-HRG}).
+Third, near-boundary solutions in Fefferman–Graham or Gubser-gauge do not contain logarithmic terms due to the absence of the trace anomaly.
 This makes the numerical analysis of QNMs more stable on such backgrounds.